bjlittle/geovista/docs/src/developer/documentation.rst

 -------------------------------

-Alternatively, the documentation may be built and rendered using `pixi run <https://pixi.sh/latest/reference/cli/pixi/run>`__ tasks, all of which do not require to be run within the ``docs`` directory, unlike the above ``make`` commands e.g.,
+Alternatively, the documentation may be built and rendered using `pixi run <https://pixi.sh/latest/reference/cli/pixi/run>`__ tasks, all of which do not require to be run within the ``docs`` directory, unlike the above :ref:`tippy-gv-developer-documentation-building` ``make`` tasks e.g.,

 .. code:: console

     $ pixi run <pixi-task>

-.. table:: Pixi Commands
+.. table:: Pixi Tasks
     :widths: 1 3
     :align: center